Thorn EMI: Computer software

+Home software

 In the early to mid-1980s, Thorn EMI Video Programmes released a number of games for several home computer formats, initially under their own name.
-They received a lukewarm reception with no major hits (though Snooker and Billiards did reach No. 6 in the UK Atari Charts).
 These included Computer War, Tank Commander, Snooker and Billiards, 8-Ball and Tournament Pool, Darts, Cribbage and Dominoes (1981), Gold Rush, Mutant Herd, Road Racer, Volcanic Planet (1983), and River Rescue (1982).
+They received a lukewarm reception with no major hits, although Snooker and Billiards did reach No. 6 in the UK Atari Charts.

+From 1981 until about 1983, Thorn EMI Video Programmes was based in the Thorn EMI head office, Orion House on Upper St Martin's Lane, near Seven Dials in central London before later moving to an office in Soho.

-The label was later renamed to Creative Sparks.
+The label was renamed Creative Sparks in 1984 and sold in a management buyout in 1985 before going into receivership and disappearing in 1987.

+Business software and services

-In 1991, its consulting, systems integration, and outsourcing service division – Thorn EMI Software, was a subject of a management buyout and started to trade as a separate company named "Data Sciences Ltd".
+In 1991, Thorn EMI's consulting, systems integration, and outsourcing service division– Thorn EMI Software- was a subject of a management buyout and started to trade as a separate company named "Data Sciences Ltd".
 The staff and management paid £82 million for the £117 million turnover division.

 In 1996, IBM acquired Data Sciences plc for £95 million.

-From 1981 until about 1983, Thorn EMI Video Programmes was based in the Thorn EMI head office, Orion House on Upper St Martin's Lane, near Seven Dials in central London.
-They moved from there to an office in Soho, and the name changed to just Thorn EMI Video.
-TEV later became Creative Sparks.

 Fire and security systems

 Thorn Security installed and serviced all types of electronic security systems from their bases around the UK, inheriting EMI's well-known AFA-Minerva lineage.
 The business was absorbed into ADT, soon after the EMI demerger, and; all but a handful of the famous red 'Thorn' bellboxes were replaced, mostly by ADT's hexagonal bellboxes, which were inherited by ADT's prior takeover of Modern Alarms.
-However, the fire products are still present in many premises, and until recently spares and complete systems of Thorn heritage continued to be manufactured by ADT.
+However, the fire products are still present in many premises, and until recently (as of 2007) spares and complete systems of Thorn heritage continued to be manufactured by ADT.
 Most of Thorn's bells and sounders were rebadged Friedland, Fulleon Cooper, or Hosiden Besson products, with most of the bells made during the EMI era being based on the Friedland Master Bell (Big Bell for 8" models).